ray-project/enhancements/reps/2023-07-20-torch-trainer-apis.md

 - `prepare_trainer` - Validates that the `Trainer` object is configured correctly to be compatible with Ray Train.
 - `RayDDPStrategy`, `RayFSDPStrategy`, `RayDeepSpeedStrategy` - `LightningStrategy`s for different training strategies that are compatible with Ray Train.
 - `RayEnvironment` - A `LightningEnvironment` that is compatible with Ray Train.
-- `RayModelCheckpoint` - A `LightningCallback` that configures the `Trainer` to report metrics and checkpoints to Ray Train.

 With this, the user can directly interact with the Lightning interface, and is able define their training logic to use additional functionality such as `lightning.Trainer.test()`.